Thai Chili Substitutes – 8 Perfect Alternatives

 There are some cool paprika powders available online.
 If you’re looking for something a bit special, try one of the spicy Hungarian paprikas.
 They come smoked, sweet, and often spicy.

-Thai peppers are hot, so regular paprika is not a suitable alternative (unless you’re looking to reduce the heat).
+Thai peppers are hot, so regular sweet paprika is not a suitable alternative (unless you’re looking to reduce the heat of your meal).
 But hot paprika will fill in just fine.
 Again, this is a dry ingredient, but the powder can still add flavor and spice to your Thai food.

 6. Jalapeño Peppers

-If you can’t find serranos, jalapeños are the next best thing.
+If you can’t find serranos, jalapeño is another option that is much easier to find.
 Heat level is even lower than serranos, and the peppers are much larger than Thai chilies.
-However, in a pinch, jalapeno peppers will fill in.
+However, in a pinch, jalapeño peppers will fill in.

 To get a similar texture, I would recommend pulsing the jalapeños in a food processor until they are finely diced.
 This may help give the illusion of true Thai chili in the meal, instead of large chunks of pepper.